 They show originality in problem solving and substantial autonomy in planning and implementing tasks

-Through a commitment to continuing professional development, Chartered Scientists will continue to advance their knowledge, understanding and competence throughout their career.
+Through a commitment to continuing professional development, professionally registered members will continue to advance their knowledge, understanding and competence throughout their career.

 Continuing Professional Development (CPD)

 CPD comprises learning activities that you undertake to gain knowledge and experience in order to help you in your professional career as a podiatrist.
 Thus, CPD is ADDITIONAL to the normal duties of your day-to-day employment.
 For example, training days, professional mentoring of colleagues or others, attendance at conferences, etc. are clearly CPD activities.